 Chapter 1 introduces framed combinatorial structures.
 The first such structure, 'framed simplices' is a combinatorial analog of classical framed vector spaces.
-We then introduce a complementary notion of 'proframed simplices' as an analog of a tower of vector space projections, and these are related to framed simplices by taking 'gradients' and 'integrals'.
-A 'framed simplicial complex' will be a collection of compatibly framed simplices, while a 'proframed simplicial complex' will directly be a tower of projections of simplicial complexes.
-We finally generalized framed and proframed simplicial complexes to 'framed and proframed regular cell complexes'.
+A 'framed simplicial complex' will be a collection of compatibly framed simplices.
+After recalling the classical combinatorial-topological definition of regular cell complexes, we then further generalize framed simplicial complexes to 'framed regular cell complexes'.